bangerkuwranger/tekfaqs/wp-content/plugins/reorder-post-within-categories/readme.txt

 2. Re-order your post through a drag & drop interface

 == Changelog ==

+= 1.1.6 =
+* Important bug fix (See http://wordpress.org/support/topic/updating-a-post-removes-it-from-the-custom-order).
+Thanks to Faison for this fix

 = 1.1.5 =
 * Add DE_de language